 Melanoma will affect roughly 90,000 Americans each year, according to the American Cancer Society.
 The good news is that this type of skin cancer is usually preventable.
-Early detection is crucial when it comes to melanoma, and if you live in Mill Valley, Tiburon, or the greater San Francisco Bay Area, Dr. Sarvenaz Zand can help.
+Early detection is crucial when it comes to melanoma, and if you live in Marin or the greater San Francisco Bay Area, Dr. Sarvenaz Zand can help.
 Call Zand Dermatology today, or book an appointment online for a thorough skin check.

 Melanoma, also known as malignant melanoma, is a type of skin cancer that develops from pigment-containing cells known as melanocytes.
 In men, melanomas most commonly occur on the back, while in women they are most common on the legs (Dr. Zand’s mom’s melanoma was on her thigh, from years of laying out in the sun in her youth).
 Melanomas can arise from otherwise normal-appearing skin (about 75% of cases), or from within an existing mole or freckle which starts to grow larger and change in appearance.